 The area has a strong educational offer with many primary and secondary schools, as well as adult education and training services.
 Dublin Institute of Technology campuses are located in the area, with a move to the nearby Grangegorman complex due to commence in 2017.

-Parnell Square is well served by public transport, soon to be further enhanced by a new LUAS tramline.
+Parnell Square is well served by public transport, enhanced by a new LUAS tramline.
 The main shopping district around Henry Street is a 5 minute walk from the Square – an area which has also seen ethnic restaurants and shops spring up amongst the traditional vendors of Moore Street, a quintessential Dublin market that is over three hundred years old.